cerenkasap/book_ratings/README.md

 The flask API endpoint was built and hosted on a local server (web), it takes in a request and predicts a book rating.

 ### Notes
-My model was over than 100 MB which GitHub doesn't support any file over than 100MB.
+My model was over 100 MB which GitHub doesn't support any file over 100MB.
 I tried [this method](https://stackoverflow.com/a/70765999) and it worked for me, attaching for future reference.

 Thanks :)